Whitepaper: AI Assurance Forum Report

 A shared language

+A quality index needs to be meaningful to business, governance, and technical teams.
 ASQI creates a common language for AI quality that all stakeholders can work with.

 3.